Title: Medical Researcher, Educator

 Phyllis Supino, Medical Researcher and Educator at the SUNY Downstate Medical Center College of Medicine, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in medical research and education.

-In preparation for her career, Dr. Supino attended the City College of New York, earning a Bachelor of Science in biological sciences in 1964, and continued her academic pursuits at Rutgers, The State University of New Jersey, where she graduated with an EdD in science education in 1976.
-In 1977, she began working as director of research and evaluation at The Educational Improvement Center division of the New Jersey State Department of Education, and in 1979, she accepted a position as an adjunct instructor at the Robert Wood Johnson Medical School/University of Medicine and Dentistry of New Jersey.
-Dr. Supino taught environmental, family, and community medicine for more than a decade, until her departure in 1990.
+In preparation for her career, Dr. Supino attended the City College of the City University of New York, earning a Bachelor of Science degree in biological sciences in 1964.
+Between 1965-1976, she continued her career pursuits at Columbia University (New York, NY), Princeton University (Princeton, NJ), the Educational Testing Service (also in Princeton, NJ), and Rutgers, The State University of New Jersey (New Brunswick, NJ), where she graduated with a Doctorate with highest honors, in science education (EdD, 1976).
+During several intervening years, she served as a U.S. Peace Corps volunteer in public health in Rabat, Morocco.
+Then, in 1977, she began working as Director of Research and Evaluation for mathematics and science at The Educational Improvement Center Northeast- a division of the New Jersey State Department of Education.
+In 1979, she accepted a position as Director of Research and Evaluation in community health education and family medicine, and as Adjunct Instructor at the Robert Wood Johnson Medical School/University of Medicine and Dentistry of New Jersey (Piscataway, NJ).
+While there, Dr. Supino led studies on patient education, medical education, geriatric health screening and cardiovascular medicine for more than a decade.

 For more information, please visit: